perses/perses/CONTRIBUTING.md

 where `catalog_entry` can be :

-- FEATURE
+- `FEATURE`
-- ENHANCEMENT
+- `ENHANCEMENT`
-- BUGFIX
+- `BUGFIX`
-- BREAKINGCHANGE
+- `BREAKINGCHANGE`
+- `IGNORE` - Changes that should not generate entries in the changelog.
+Primarily used for internal tooling changes that do not impact consumers.

 This catalog entry will indicate the purpose of your PR.